 Federal Investment Tax Credit

-The most significant solar incentive available for New Yorkers in 2019 is the federal investment tax credit (ITC).
-The ITC entitles you to a tax credit equal to 30 percent or your system’s value.
+The most significant solar incentive available for New Yorkers in 2020 is the federal investment tax credit (ITC).
+The ITC entitles you to a tax credit equal to 26 percent or your system’s value.
 For instance, if your system costs $22,000, you could take a tax credit of $6,600 on your federal taxes.
-But if you want to cash in on this great discount, you should do it soon – the ITC declines to 26 percent in 2020, then to just 22 percent in 2021.
+But if you want to cash in on this great discount, you should do it soon – the ITC declines to 22 percent in 2021.
 In 2022, the ITC will no longer be available to homeowners, though a 10 percent tax credit will remain for commercial buildings.

 A similar tax credit is available at the state level for systems up to 25 kilowatts in capacity.
 New York’s residential solar tax credit is equal to $5,000 or 25 percent of the cost of your solar system, whichever is less.
 For instance, if your system costs $15,000, you’d be able to take a $3,750 tax credit on your state taxes.
 If it cost $21,000, however, you’d only be able to earn a $5,000 tax credit, since that’s the lesser of the two possible values.